Using Research and Experience as the Base of Treatment

 Our goal is to provide an approach to therapy that is best for your child and you.

 Many of the most pressing issues for the children we serve and their families are centered on home routines.
 For example, does your child have difficulty getting dressed at an age-appropriate level of independence?
 There is no better place to address this than in your child’s own home.
 Or, does your child need to work on communicating with siblings?
-We can facilitate that interaction in its most natural setting-your home.
+We can facilitate that interaction in its most natural setting: your home.

 In addition to seeing children at home, we go to children’s daycare centers, private schools, or after-care programs for therapy sessions.
 We have even been known to accompany our clients to birthday parties, play dates, the library, or the park.
 In addition, there are children who, for various reasons, benefit more from a clinic-type setting.
-Whether it is a need for specialized equipment or the structure of being in “someone else’s yard” to play, we can meet this requirement at our Peak Potential Therapy Center in Twinsburg.
+Whether it is a need for specialized equipment or the structure of being in “someone else’s yard” to play, we can meet this requirement at our Peak Potential Therapy Center in Northfield.

 Parents are encouraged and supported to be active participants throughout the therapeutic process.
 We provide training during therapy to parents, in order that they learn how to use effective therapeutic supports anywhere they are.
 Through this method, the child is supported by the parents and the therapist in the same therapeutic manner, so the child can learn to communicate and emotionally regulate him or herself independently.
-These skills are regarded as foundations to the development of academic and social skills.
+These skills are regarded as foundations for the development of academic and social skills.

 If you are interested in learning more, simply fill out the Registration Form to schedule your free one-hour consultation and intake session.Register Today